ZeroIntensity/view.py/docs/user-guide/building-projects/app_basics.md

 app.run()
 ```

-This way, if you (or someone else) wants to run your code programmatically, they can run it via something like `python3 app.py`.
+This way, if you (or someone else) want to run your code programmatically, they can run it via something like `python3 app.py`.
 It's also more semantically clear that an app is going to start when you run that file.

 If you prefer the CLI method, you can just run `view serve` and view.py will extract the app from the file itself, ignoring the `run()` call.

-Note that this behavior is a double edged sword, so be careful.
+Note that this behavior is a double-edged sword, so be careful.
 When calling with `run()`, the Python script will never get past that line because the server will run indefinitely, but when using `view serve` it proceeds past it just fine since all it's doing is extracting the `app`, skipping `run()`.
 For example, take a look at this code:

 ```py
 from view import new_app